-Former Commons Speaker Betty Boothroyd dies
+First woman Commons Speaker Betty Boothroyd dies

 The first female Speaker of the Houses of Commons Betty Boothroyd has died aged 93.

-Before becoming speaker she served as Labour MP for West Bromwich West from 1974 to 2000.

-She went on to serve as a baroness in the House of Lords from 2001 until her death.
+She served as speaker from 1992 to 2000, before going on to become a baroness in the House of Lords from 2001.

 The current Speaker Sir Lindsay Hoyle described her as "an inspirational woman" who was known for her "no-nonsense style".

+She was the Labour MP for West Bromwich West from 1973 to 2000.

-"To be the first woman Speaker was truly ground-breaking and Betty certainly broke that glass ceiling with panache.
+"To be the first woman Speaker was truly ground-breaking and Betty certainly broke that glass ceiling with panache," Sir Lindsay said.

 "Betty was one of a kind.
-A sharp, witty and formidable woman - and I will miss her," he said.
+A sharp, witty and formidable woman - and I will miss her."

 She was born on 8 October 1929 in Dewsbury, West Yorkshire, the only daughter of mill workers.

-She grew up in a political environment - her father was a trade unionist and she described herself as coming "out of the womb into the Labour movement".
+Growing up in a political environment - her father was a trade unionist - she described herself as coming "out of the womb into the Labour movement".

 However, she didn't immediately go into politics, pursuing instead a career as a dancer.